google/WebFundamentals/src/content/en/updates/posts/2016/04/ump.markdown

 ---
 layout: updates/post
-title: "Service worker caching, playbackRate and Blob URLS for audio and video on Chrome for Android"
+title: "Service worker caching, playbackRate and blob URLs for audio and video on Chrome for Android"
 description: "From version 51, Android Chrome uses the same media stack as desktop Chrome, rather than relying on the underlying platform implementation.
-This enables service worker media caching, variable playback rates, Blob URLs on Android, MediaStream passing between APIs, and easier cross-platform debugging."
+This enables service worker media caching, variable playback rates, blob URLs on Android, MediaStream passing between APIs, and easier cross-platform debugging."
 published_on: 2016-05-19
 updated_on: 2016-05-19
 authors: